craftycodie/MineOnline/README.md

 - FOV Option

+- Texture packs for versions before Alpha 1.2.2 (when it was officially added)

 - GUI scaling for versions before Beta 1.5 (when it was officially added)

 - Launcher Authentication and Updates